 At least one elective course on the ancient world broadly defined.
-Usually this course will be offered in Ancient Western Asian Studies, Anthropology, Archaeology, Classics, Comparative Literature, East Asian Studies, Egyptology, History, History of Art and Architecture, Judaic Studies, Philosophy, or Religious Studies.
+Usually this course will be offered in Assryriology, Anthropology, Archaeology, Classics, Comparative Literature, East Asian Studies, Egyptology, History, History of Art and Architecture, Judaic Studies, Philosophy, or Religious Studies.
 The elective course must be approved by the undergraduate concentration advisor.

 The undergraduate concentration in Egyptology requires a total of at least ten courses.
 Six of these must be taken by all concentrators (*), but the remaining four can be chosen from a fairly broad range of courses, to suit individual interests.

 *EGYT 1430-1440 Ancient Egyptian History I-II

 EGYT 1420 Ancient Egyptian Religion and Magic or ARCH 1625 Temples and Tombs

 EGYT 1410 Ancient Egyptian Literature or an EGYT or ARCH course in material culture

 III.
 Breadth Course (1 course)

 Any course covering the ancient Near East or Mediterranean world outside Egypt, such as:

 AWAS 0800 Introduction to the Ancient Near East or ARCH 1600 Archaeologies of the Near East